MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     1. **Active directory details**:
         1. **Domain name**: Enter the name of the domain that is being administered by the Domain Controller.
         1. **DNS Server IP**: Enter the IP address of the DNS Server that is providing the IP addresses to the resources in the domain mentioned above.
         1. **OU Path**: Enter the OU Path to where you want to join the servers.
 This isn't a necessary field, and if left blank, it will assume the default value.
-Value should be in DistinguishedName format.
+The value should be in DistinguishedName format.
 For example, **OU=testOU,DC=domain,DC=Domain,DC=com**.

              :::image type="Active directory details" source="media/create-operations-manager-managed-instance/active-directory-details.png" alt-text="Screenshot showing Active directory details.":::